Alfresco/alfresco-ansible-deployment/docs/SECURITY.md

 Share is **always** deployed together with the repo (it's part of the same role), and as a consequence will always try to access the repo through the `localhost` interface.
 That means from the repo's point of view - unless Share itself is accessed using [http://localhost/share/](http://localhost/share/) - it is breaking CORS protection.
 For that reason in order for Share to work, it is mandatory to add the URL Share will be accessed from as a `known_urls`.
-We recommand doing it via the `repository` group variables in `group_vars/repository.yml`:
+We recommand doing it via the `all` group variables in `group_vars/all.yml`:

 ```yaml
 known_urls: